 You know all you ever wanted to know about sewers already, right?
 The operative word is “want” to know.
 Hardly anybody wants to know more about the sewer.
 That may explain why plumbers make the big bucks.
 They “plumb the depths” of things nobody else wants to touch.
-To most, details about the sewer under their home or place of work is not just TMI, it’s way, way too much information.
+To most, details about the sewer under their home or place of work is not just TMI, it’s way, way, way too much information.

 But TMI can be translated another way: Too Much Ignorance.
 We’re mostly ignorant of the things we prefer not to think about.
 This article will delve into such stuff, but don’t stop reading.
 Ignorance can be dangerous.
 Trust us on this: you need to know more about your sewer.
 Not a whole lot more, maybe, but more.
 Sometimes a little bit of knowledge can save you a lot of grief.
 It may even save your life.
 This is one of those times.